NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 And there are even more viable tests:

 1. IP Timezone vs Browser Timezone Test: Compare the IP geolocation timezone with the browser timezone
+2. Browser Based Port Scanning of the internal network: With browser based port scanning techniques, it is possible to find out if there is a proxy server listening for connections.